 The data are obtained from a variety of primarily administrative sources.
 Methods vary over time due to changes in the sector and the availability of data from particular sources.
 Some data are received on a weekly basis.

 For poultry meat production and value, the major administrative sources of data are Agriculture and Agri-Food Canada and the Canadian Food Inspection Agency.
 Inspectors collect quantity and price data while inspecting meat at processing plants as legislated under the Meat Inspection Act.
 Slaughter statistics are obtained from Agriculture and Agri-Food Canada based on reports of birds slaughtered in registered processing plants.
-Non-commercial slaughter is estimated based on data provided to Agriculture and Agri-Food Canada by registered hatcheries.
-Specifically, data on the placement of hatchery chicks in small lots, intended to produce meat.
-Per capita consumption data are derived by the Agriculture Division of Statistics Canada as part of the food consumption statistics program.
-Price data are obtained from Agriculture and Agri-Food Canada.
+Price data are derived by the Agriculture Division of Statistics Canada.

 For egg production and value data, data on the number of layers, average rates of lay and prices are used in relation to registered flocks, non-registered flocks and hatchery supply flocks.
-Data on the number of layers are obtained from the Canadian Egg Marketing Agency, reflecting data reported by the provincial egg marketing agencies.
-Non-registered flock estimates are based on small lot placement data from registered hatcheries provided by Agriculture and Agri-Food Canada.
-Hatchery supply flocks are estimated by Statistics Canada based partially on information provided by Agriculture and Agri-Food Canada.
-Prices are provided by provincial egg marketing boards.
+Data on the number of layers are obtained from Egg Farmers of Canada, reflecting data reported by the provincial egg marketing agencies.
+Non-registered flocks and hatchery supply flocks are estimated by Statistics Canada based partially on information provided by Agriculture and Agri-Food Canada.
+Prices are provided by Egg Farmers of Canada.

 Data presented in this program are compiled from several administrative sources including provincial and federal government departments and marketing boards.
 All efforts are taken to minimize non-sampling errors through quality controls in the data collection process and through careful review and analysis of all data for consistency.

 The estimation of production and value of poultry meat is a function of the number of birds slaughtered, their average weight times a price.
 The estimates include chicken, stewing hens and turkey meat sold by producers as well as that consumed by these producers.
 Estimates of quantities sold consist of commercial and non-commercial slaughter and are made at the provincial level.
 Commercial slaughter is adjusted for interprovincial and international trade and includes all birds that have been processed in registered plants.
 Non-commercial slaughter consists of birds slaughtered on farms.
-Poultry meat production is valued at the average price per kilogram received by farmers.
-Prices include any bonuses and premiums and exclude fees deducted before the producer is paid, such as storage, transportation and administration fees.
+Poultry meat production is valued at the average price per kilogram received by producers.
+Prices include bonuses and premiums and exclude fees, such as storage, transportation and administration fees.